smartemission/smartemission/docs/platform/data.rst

 * clear separation of concerns: Harvesting, Refining, Publishing
 * all or individual ETL-steps can be "replayed" whenever some bug/enhancement appeared during development
 * being more lean towards server downtime and network failures
-* testing: each step can be thouroughly tested (using input data for that step)
+* testing: each step can be thoroughly tested (using input data for that step)
 * Harvesting (thus pull vs push) shields the SE Platform from "push overload".

 Each of the three ETL-steps are expanded below.